Microplastics in the Great Lakes and the Huron River

 New USGS microplastics studies of the Great Lakes have shown that the Huron River has the highest levels of microplastics among 29 Great Lakes tributaries sampled.

 Microplastics are tiny pieces of plastic less than 5 millimeters mostly invisible to the naked eye.
-Microplastics are the miniscule plastic fragments (smaller than 0.04 inch) that fall off of decomposing plastic bottles and bags, and are intentionally manufactured into some toothpastes and lotions.
+Microplastics are the minuscule plastic fragments (smaller than 0.04 inch) that fall off of decomposing plastic bottles and bags, and are intentionally manufactured into some toothpastes and lotions.
 Scientists have found microplastics nearly everywhere, particularly in lakes, rivers, and aquatic animals.

 Where are they coming from?